 The Image and Sound collections are accessible through the IISH catalogue and can be searched by organization, date, location or subject.
 There is a subject index in the thesaurus (see below).
 The catalogue shows digitized copies (low resolution scans only) of visual documents.
 In most cases it is possible to order reproductions, borrow materials for exhibitions or view the originals in the Reading Room.
 For rates, conditions and facilities, please go to Services.

 NB Due to copyright claims in 2014 we have been forced temporarily to restrict access to previews of images through our catalogue.
 As a result, you will find thumbnails stating ‘Access to this resource is closed’ instead of low-resolution previews.
 As yet we are unable to say when we can grant access to (some of the) digital visual materials at search.socialhistory.org again.
-We’ll keep you informed of future developments.
-The metadata records that describe the visual material are accessible and materials can be consulted at the IISH Reading Room.
+The metadata records that describe the visual material are accessible.

 The IISH also holds the collections of Staatsarchief, a documentation collection pertaining to the Dutch squatters movement that includes many posters, and Reclame Arsenaal (Arsenal of Advertising) which include lots of posters and printed matter, cinema slides, commercials et cetera.